ipetkov/crane/docs/API.md

   phase
   - Default value: `"cargo build --profile release --all-targets"`
-    * `CARGO_PROFILE` can be set on the derivation to alter which cargo profile is selected; setting it to `null` will omit specifying a profile altogether.
+    * `CARGO_PROFILE` can be set on the derivation to alter which cargo profile is selected; setting it to `""` will omit specifying a profile altogether.
 * `cargoCheckCommand`: A cargo (check) invocation to run during the derivation's build phase (in order to cache additional artifacts)
   - Default value: `"cargo build --profile release"`
-    * `CARGO_PROFILE` can be set on the derivation to alter which cargo profile is selected; setting it to `null` will omit specifying a profile altogether.
+    * `CARGO_PROFILE` can be set on the derivation to alter which cargo profile is selected; setting it to `""` will omit specifying a profile altogether.
 * `cargoExtraArgs`: additional flags to be passed in the cargo invocation (e.g. enabling specific features)